Kanti/local-https/README.md

 # LOCAL real HTTPS.
-With the help of Cloudflare
+With the help of Cloudflare DNS

 You want a local Https certificate that is real.
 Accepted by every Browser?
 With your domain and a little help of Docker you can do it.